FelixOnline/v2/content/articles/2012-1-26-a-tribute-to-a-reclusive-author.md

 subtitle: >
   Joseph Spiking looks back on the life of JD Salinger
 date: "2012-01-26 22:28:07 +0000"

 # Attributes from Felix Online V1
 id: "2064"
 old_path: /books/2064/a-tribute-to-a-reclusive-author
 aliases:
  - /books/2064/a-tribute-to-a-reclusive-author
+imported: true
+comments:
+ - Great article about a great man never knew that he had lived through so muchA cracking article I particularly like the ending which far from emphasising the authors reclusiveness questions the society that would lead someone as gifted as Salinger to renounce fame in the literary world  never knew salinger fought in normandy gives a new perspective on the man and his work

 # Article Taxonomies
 categories:
  - books
 tags:
+authors:
+ - pk1811

+# Homepage control params
 headline: true
 featured: true